taidaesal/vulkano_tutorial/Readme.md

 # Vulkano Tutorial

 A repo for a tutorial series on Vulkan programming using the Vulkano Rust crate.
 The lessons go from initial project setup to toy rendering systems.
+Based on example code provided by the Vulkano project contributors.

 ## Introduction
 Provides a brief overview of some Vulkan considerations as well as a couple of notes on Rust.